-As digital out-of-home (OOH) has scaled the possibilities have significantly increased for the creative execution of an OOH advertising campaign.
+As digital out-of-home (OOH) has significantly increased the possibility for the creative execution of an OOH advertising campaign.
 A campaign may have tens or hundreds of creatives to target different audiences or broadcast different messages, and dynamic context driven campaigns can provide even more targeting and tailoring.
 This has put significant demands on advertisers, agencies, landlords (e.g. councils or mall-owners who rent theirs advertising space to Clear Channel) and internal employees in Clear Channel to manage the volume and complexity of advertising creatives.
-For this reason an initiative was kicked off with the objectives of:
+For this reason an initiative was kicked off with four objectives:

 - Simplifying and streamlining the process for managing advertising campaign creatives to reduce effort

-- Providing self-service capabilities to advertisers, agencies and landlords so they can manage their campaign creative themselves to reduce effort and increase the flexibility they have to change campaigns during execution
+- Providing self-service capabilities to advertisers, agencies and landlords so they can manage their campaign creatives themselves to reduce effort and increase the flexibility they have to change campaigns during execution

-- Providing a robust and scalable capability to handle dynamic campaigns where the creative is driven by a trigger or a feed, for example different creative is shown based on the weather for a fashion brand; or football scores and betting odds are adjusted in real time for an online betting company.
+- Providing a robust and scalable capability to handle dynamic campaigns where the creative is driven by a trigger or a feed.
+For example, for a fashion brand different creativity is shown based on the weather, or football scores and betting odds are adjusted in real time for an online betting company.
 This can significantly increase the relevance of such campaigns and demonstrates the power of out-of-home

 Riverflex led the design and build of a cloud-based content management solution based on a loosely-coupled microservice architecture.
 This would enable both internal and external stakeholders to quickly and easily manage the content to be delivered on digital advertising campaigns.
 This platform would accommodate different types of creative including context-sensitive (e.g. weather, sporting events) dynamic creatives to capture new advertising spend.